 Movies in the Park in the summer (Check out the Chicago Park District.
 The schedule changes from year-to-year.)

-Concerts in Millennium Park in the summer
+Concerts in Millennium Park

 Concerts @ Ravinia in the summer